adityaarun2/exploratory-data-analysis-project/README.md

 The columns in the ``recipes`` DataFrame that contain missing values are: ``name``, ``description``, and ``avg_rating``.

 Here, we will conduct permutation tests on two columns against the ``description_missing`` column in order to determine whether the ``description`` column is Missing at Random (MAR) since it would depend on the values of that other column.
-In order to conduct the test, we will consider the following hypotheses with an $\alpha$ of 0.05:
+In order to conduct the test, we will consider the following hypotheses with an 𝛼 of 0.05:

 * **Null Hypothesis:** There is no significant difference between the two distributions of the column when the description is missing or not missing.
 * **Alternate Hypothesis:** There is a significant difference between the distributions of the column when the description is missing vs. when the description is not missing.